alanvsouza/huffman-coding/README.md

   - `decode()` returns a null-terminated `char*` that must be freed by the caller.

 - Endianness & portability
-  - The on-disk headers are written using native `unsigned int` layout.
-For cross-platform portability, change to a fixed layout (e.g., 32-bit little-endian) and document that.
+  - The on-disk headers are written using native layout.
+For cross-platform portability, change to a fixed layout (e.g., little-endian) and document that.

 Potential improvements
 ----------------------